Opus10/detail/docs/tutorial.rst

 request will be submitted.
 For example, ``detail lint origin/develop..`` will lint all of the commits on your branch since ``origin/develop``.

+Linting will pass if any of the following are true:

+1. There are no commits in the range.
+For example, running ``detail lint main..`` while on the ``main`` branch will result in linting passing since there are no commits.
+2. There is at least one commit, at least one note, and all notes present in the commit range adhere to the ``detail`` schema.

 ``detail`` comes built in with Github support.
 In order to lint against all of the commits against the base branch of an open pull request, run ``detail lint :github/pr``.
 The special ":github/pr" range tells